deep-t4run/NamasteReact/Notes.md

 - Hooks: It is just a normal function which returns an array.
 The first value of this array is the variable name.
 The second value is a function to update the variable.
 - useState(): It is used to create a state variable.
+- useEffect(): It takes two arguments:
+  1. Firstly, it takes a callback function
+  2. Secondly, it takes a dependancy array.
 - State Variable:

 - Comparison between local variable creation in JS and local state variable in ReactJS using useState Hook: const searchText = "abc"; ---> JS const [searchText] = useState("abc"); ---> ReactJS

+- Best practice to add API call is inside useEffect() hook with empty dependency array [], so that every time the component mounts or renders it will make an API call.